DTS1234/ClusterTestWiki/docs/overview/introduction.md

 Probe Builder projects, which are software packages designed for testing scalability and performance in Kubernetes clusters.
 The main objective of these projects is to create a software-based solution for testing typical cloud service use cases within the context of the [reCluster](https://github.com/carlocorradini/reCluster) project, a self-aware cloud orchestration system.
+The reCluster architecture presents a sustainable approach to data centre operations, leveraging upcycled hardware and prioritizing resource reduction.
+It seeks to minimize the environmental impact associated with computing while still offering viable computing capabilities.
+The main goal of the both Cluster Probe and Probe Builder is to be deployed on the reCluster and truly verify the computational capabilities of the system.

-Cluster Probe and Probe Builder offer a robust and user-friendly solution for testing the capabilities and limits of Kubernetes clusters.
+However, Cluster Probe and Probe Builder offer a robust and user-friendly solution for testing the capabilities and limits of all the Kubernetes clusters.
 They enable application developers, system administrators, and testers to assess the performance, resilience, and efficiency of their cluster deployments.

 Cluster Probe allows users to conduct thorough performance tests by simulating real-world scenarios and evaluating the cluster's response under various